No. 2 Alabama rallies, beats rival Auburn 90-85 in overtime

 Johnson was 4 of 5 on 3-pointers and led Auburn with 21 points, despite shooting just 7 of 12 at the free throw line.

 Allen Flanigan scored 17 points and Jaylin Williams 15 before both fouled out in overtime.
-Johni Broome had already picked up his fifth foul with 10 points, and then Dylan Cardwell limped off after hurting his right ankle in overtime.
+Johni Broome had already picked up his fifth foul with 10 points.

-At the end of this night, the Tide were celebrating the SEC title and cutting down the nets after a big rally.
+At the end of this night, the Tide were celebrating the SEC title and cutting down the nets.

-“We talked about at the under-8 timeout, we needed to play harder,” Oats said.
-“I said, `We’re not losing this game because we didn’t play hard enough to win.’
-Our guys came out and played harder.”

 Miller dropped his pat-down routine from the pregame introductions, instead settling for a shoulder bump with a teammate.
-After Saturday’s game against Arkansas, Oats apologized for not halting the pat-downs in light of the murder trial and promised they wouldn’t continue.
+After Saturday’s game against Arkansas, Alabama coach Nate Oats apologized for not halting the pat-downs in light of the murder trial and promised they wouldn’t continue.

 A melee near Auburn’s basket led to technical fouls on Quinerly and Auburn’s Wendell Green Jr. with 7:31 left.
 The Tide’s Rylan Griffen and starting center Charles Bediako were ejected for leaving the bench.